sqlviz/sqlviz/README.md

 * Choose database to run against.
 * Set query replacement parameters.
 These will search for strings in the Query and replace with parameters provided by user.
 These will not be sanitized and present a possible injection source, which is why it is important to only use a readonly account.
 * Pivot will turn a three column query of the form A / B / C and pivot A against B with values C.  Nulls will be filled with 0.
+* If a query has a chart, the chart will be saved when it is saved and displayed as a thumbnail on the index page

 #### Precedent Queries
 * Queries can incldue precent queries.